open-mmlab/mmpretrain/docs/en/user_guides/finetune.md

 ## Evaluate the fine-tuned model on ImageNet variants

-It's a common practice to evaluate the ImageNet-(1K, 21K) fine-tuned model the ImageNet-1K validation set.
+It's a common practice to evaluate the ImageNet-(1K, 21K) fine-tuned model on the ImageNet-1K validation set.
 This set shares similar data distribution with the training set, but in real world, the inference data is more likely to share different data distribution with the training set.
 To have a full evaluation of model's performance on out-of-distribution datasets, research community introduces the ImageNet-variant datasets, which shares different data